- Assess skeletal radiographs using a systematic approach on the DP and lateral

 - Refers to ligament rupture within the carpal bones, most commonly at the scapho-lunate joint.

 - Scapholunate dissociation is demonstrated by the gap between the scaphoid and lunate increasing in size more than 2mm.
-It may also become triangular in appearance on the PA film.
+It may also become triangular in appearance on the PA radiograph.

 - There is foreshortening of the scaphoid and a cortical "ring sign" is seen at the distal pole: